Skip to content

 Venue Parking

-For those who will need to park a vehicle on campus to attend the Summit, we will provide a form in May to receive a parking permit and voucher code.
+For those who will need to park a vehicle on campus to attend the Summit, please complete this form in order to receive a parking permit and voucher code.
 Note that due to University policy, University of Colorado employees and students are not allowed to use this voucher code.
 Follow the permit instructions to claim your $0 permit.
 Guests only need to claim one permit for the week as it will last from 05/11-05/14.

 Health & Safety Resources